micka-coder/talmedia/tanakh/numbers/tanakh-numbers-chapter-6-rashi_en.md

 <b>And protect you.</b> From thieves descending on you for your money.
 A person who presents a gift to his servant is unable to protect him from everybody, so if bandits descend on him and take it from him, what benefit does he have from the gift?
 But the Holy One, Blessed is He, is both giver and protector.
 There are many homiletic interpretations in Sifri.

 ### passuk 25
-<b>May Adonoy cause His countenance to shine upon you.</b> May he show you a joyous, radiant countenance.
+<b>May Hachem cause His countenance to shine upon you.</b> May he show you a joyous, radiant countenance.
 <b>And favor you.</b> May he grant you favor.

 ### passuk 26
-<b>May Adonoy lift his face to you.</b> May he subdue his anger.
+<b>May Hachem lift his face to you.</b> May he subdue his anger.

 ### passuk 27
 <b>They shall bestow My Name.</b> They shall bless them with the explicit Name [of God].